Building a Weekly Azure Cost Report with Logic App Standard

 3. Subscription Tags

-Each target subscription needs a tag that tells the workflow who to email:
+Each target subscription needs a tag that tells the workflow who to email the report to:

 | Tag Name | Example Value |